shieldsheafson/software-rasterizer/README.md

 MIT License - see LICENSE file for details

 ## Thoughts and Plans
-Added movement controls displayed some rather serious bugs in the rasterizer that I shall address tomorrow.
 I also need to figure out what is cause the triangles to not quite fully fill cause that looks pretty bad.
 I need to clean up the code pretty bad, but that is a project for tomorrow; lots of magic numbers and wacky uncommented code.